EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 The lower portion of the game hints at a weapon selection, map, an inventory of bullets, gold, etc. (The player's fatigue is expended by jumping, etc., replenishes quickly though.)

 This was clearly a game that, whether the payoff was high or not, was clearly going to be a huge effort.
-Although Prince of Persia (Metal Slug, etc.) would show it was possible, I think I also felt constrained by the almost 1-diminsional aspect of a side-scroller.
-Maybe I would have felt more confortable making it a 2-D *Rogue-like* instead.
+Although Prince of Persia (Metal Slug, etc.) would show it was possible, I think I also felt constrained by the almost 1-dimensional aspect of a side-scroller.
+Maybe I would have felt more comfortable making it a 2-D *Rogue-like* instead.
 In any event, there were other fields still to sow.

 ### Dione: